fernandaduhne/fernandaduhne/README.md

-# hello-world
+# Hello!
+I´m Fernanda, welcome to my GitHub!
-Passionate Data Analyst & MBA
+### Im a passionate Data Analyst & MBA

-📄 Know about my professional experiences: https://www.linkedin.com/in/fernandaduhne/ 👨‍💻 Check out my latest projects as a Data Analyst
+#### 📄 Feel free to check my my professional experiences: https://www.linkedin.com/in/fernandaduhne/

+#### 👨‍💻 These are my latest projects as a Data Analyst

-📫 Would you like to contact me, send me an email: fernanda.duhne@gmx.de
+#### 📫 Would you like to contact me, send me an email:
+fernanda.duhne@gmx.de